 Elizabeth Quaye is a class of 2019 Pharmacology and Toxicology major at UB.
 She conducts research as an intern for the Department of Medicine at UB's Clinical and Translational Research Center under the mentorship of Dr. Supriya D. Mahajan since the summer of 2016.
 Through the CLIMP UP Summer Research Program, Elizabeth was able to enter the world of research and has explored things such as conferences since then.
-Through the help of CURCA, Elizabeth was able to present her findings at the Annual Biomedical Research Conference for Minority Students (ABRCMS).
-Additionally, Elizabeth was awarded for her presentation at the Celebration of Student Academic Excellence.
+With the help of CURCA, Elizabeth was able to present her findings at the Annual Biomedical Research Conference for Minority Students (ABRCMS).
+Elizabeth was also awarded for her presentation at the Celebration of Student Academic Excellence.
 Since then, Elizabeth has worked at a global pharmaceutical company called the Novartis Institutes for BioMedical Research (NIBR) where she solidified her passion for drug discovery and translational research.
+Additionally, through her work on a quality improvement project at UB's Hertel Elmwood Internal Medicine Center under the mentorship of Dr. Roberto O. Diaz del Carpio Elizabeth has a clear idea of how practice meets research in a clinical setting.
 Elizabeth endeavors to stay heavily involved in research before matriculating into an MD/PhD program.